mdiamanti/JACO2-ROS-TCPIP-pkgs/README.md

 # Jaco2-ROS-TCPIP-pkgs
 Current repository includes the appropriate ROS packages that allow remote communication and control of Kinova Jaco<sup>2</sup> robotic arm via the use of TCP/IP protocol.

+## File System
+- `tcp_ip_comm` ROS package provides all the functionality required for remote communication of Kinova Jaco<sup>2</sup> Gazebo simulation with any system that supports TCP/IP socket programming.
+- `gazebo_plugin` ROS package offers a ROS action server so as to control the robotic arm by executing trajectories of type [control_msgs/FollowJointTrajectoryAction](http://docs.ros.org/hydro/api/control_msgs/html/action/FollowJointTrajectory.html).

 ## Supported Versions
 The configuration used was 64 bit Ubuntu 14.04 and ROS indigo.
 These packages may work with other configurations as well, but they have only been tested for the one recommended.